Menu

 National Fire Protection Association (NFPA) 55, Compressed Gases and Cryogenic Fluids Code

-Gas detection and alarm systems shall be capable of detecting and notifying at or in excess of permissible exposure limits (PEL) and short-term exposure limits (STEL).
+• Updates are in place to NFPA 1 in the 2023 edition but only for cannabis facilities.
+Other organizations are preparing requested updates to NFPA 55 to bring the code more into alignment with other codes.as detection and alarm systems shall be capable of detecting and notifying at or in excess of permissible exposure limits (PEL) and short-term exposure limits (STEL).

 The International Fire Code Section 5307 (IFC)

 The IFC code requires owners to install a gas detection system or CO2 sensors within 12 inches of the floor area where CO2 is expected to accumulate.
 The CO2 alarm system should activate an audible and visible supervisory alarm at a concentration of 5,000 ppm and an audible and visible alarm at a concentration of 30,000 ppm.
+Further, a CO2 safety monitor must be used, or increased ventilation is required whenever 100 lbs. or more of CO2 is stored.

 CO2 Permissible Limits – How to Comply?

-Analox AND CO2 METER ALARMS
+CO2 METER safety ALARMS

-Train your staff on what to do in case of an alarm sounding due to a gas leak.
-They are the ones on the frontline when such things occur, so they must be protected.
+Our line of CO2 Safety Monitors and Alarms will keep your brewery, bar, or restaurant employees protected with audible and visual alarm notifications.
+Train your staff on what to do if an alarm sounds due to a gas leak.
+They are on the frontline when such things occur, so they must be protected.
+Contact your Micro-Matic representative to obtain Standard Operating Procedures to train your staff about what to do should a CO2 alarm goes off.

 Personal CO2 Monitors

-Providing a personal Carbon Dioxide detection device, such as the CO2 Personal Safety Monitor or the CO2 Buddy, does not replace the codes and regulations in place for a sophisticated alarm system but could save a life in the absence of one.
-The clip-on device is equipped with real-time detection and alarm system (audio and visual), which will alert the wearer when there is a gas leak.
+Providing a personal Carbon Dioxide detection device, such as the CO2 Personal Safety Monitor, does not replace the codes and regulations in place for a sophisticated alarm system but could save a life in the absence of one.
+The clip-on device is equipped with real-time detection and alerts (audio, vibration, and visual), which will alert the wearer when there is a gas leak.
+Further, these monitors are designed for employees who work in enclosed areas where CO2 buildup may cause personal harm.
+The CO2Meter Personal 5% CO2 Safety Monitor also features a “man-down-alarm” that is triggered when an employee fall occurs.

 CO2 exposure limits are a serious matter.
 The benefits of acting to keep the work environment secure for others are priceless and lifesaving.
 As a business owner, providing a carbon dioxide alarm system can not only save a life but prevent a loss of money and other possible headaches when you become liable for a CO2-related injury.

-We will provide you the best Carbon Dioxide Safety Monitor/Alarm solutions depending on your business’ needs.
-Contact us today for more information about these devices or visit our store.
+We will provide you with the best Carbon Dioxide Safety Monitor/Alarm solutions depending on your business’ needs.

 Raise a Glass to Draft Beer Sales!